 Ace the Library Dog was added to NOPL’s collection in January 2010.
-Ace is a five year old mixed-breed dog who is registered as a Canine Good Citizen and Delta therapy animal.
-He is also Pet of the Month at Nottingham Pet Clinic, and was voted class clown in Beginner Agility to boot.
-Ace visits each of the three NOPL libraries once per month for a stretch of two or three hours at a time.
-Zipped into the special green vest he wears at the library is his barcode (or barkcode, as we say), and with this, patrons are allowed to check Ace out for short-term in-library use.
+Ace is a mixed-breed dog who is registered as a Canine Good Citizen and Delta therapy animal.
+He was also Pet of the Month at Nottingham Pet Clinic, and was voted class clown in Beginner Agility to boot.
+Ace visited each of the three NOPL libraries once per month for a stretch of two or three hours at a time.
+Zipped into the special green vest he wears at the library is his barcode (or barkcode, as we say), and with this, patrons were allowed to check Ace out for short-term in-library use.

-To reserve a 20-minute visit with him, call a NOPL library and schedule an appointment for the next time he’ll be there (see schedule above).
-He comes with a bag of toys, treats, and tricks, and is available to all ages.
-After visiting him 5 times, we’ll make you a custom coloring sheet of you and the dog.
+He came with a bag of toys, treats, and tricks, and is available to all ages for 20 minute visits.
+After visiting him 5 times, patrons recieved a custom coloring sheet of you and the dog.

 Update: On August 30, 2012, Ace came to say “goodbye” to NOPL.
 Ace and his family have taken up residence in Tennessee.
 His owner, Meg, was recently hired as Systems Administrator at the Chattanooga Public Library. ”Ace had a ton of friends here,” Meg says, “but he has moved before and loves to meet new friends.”